medanosol/package-usage-check/README.md

 ## How it Works

-The package-usage-check utility works by analyzing your project's source code to find import statements of npm packages in your .js, .ts, .tsx or .jsx files.
+The @medanosol/package-usage-check utility works by analyzing your project's source code to find import statements of npm packages in your .js, .ts, .tsx or .jsx files.
 It checks the dependencies specified in your project's package.json and identifies which packages are not used in your codebase.